 As a former assistant law school dean working in management and planning, I learned a great deal about the US News Ranking (Ranking).
 I learned how some schools manipulate it, and why the Ranking is painfully inadequate for the job it intends to do.
-Just like I did over twenty-one years ago, Students trust the ranking.
+Just like I did over twenty-one years ago, prospective law students trust the ranking.
 For that reason, it must be better.

 Rather than merely critiquing the Ranking, I thought it responsible to describe the conditions giving rise to the need for Ranking reform.
 Likewise, I thought it necessary to both critique the Ranking and offer positive changes.